 Charming pair of converted barns with pasture enclosures and large workshop.
-2 Bedroom barn conversion, kitchen/dining room/sitting room, wet room, detached annexe with a 5* star holiday rating, lounge/kitchen/bathroom, 68' (20.73m) outbuilding, 3 pasture enclosures, 2.514 acres in all.
-EPC Band: G
+2 Bedroom barn conversion, kitchen/dining room/sitting room, wet room, detached annexe with a 5* star holiday rating, lounge/kitchen/bathroom, 68' (20.73m) outbuilding, approved DPP for extension, 2.514 acres in all.
+EPC Band: D & C

 The property is situated in a glorious rural position between the well respected villages of St Mabyn and St Tudy.
 Both of these neighbouring villages offer a range of local facilities, including primary schools, public houses, post office and general stores and picturesque churches.
 More extensive amenities can be found in the former market town of Wadebridge, which sits astride the River Camel and offers a wide variety of shops with primary, secondary and sixth form education, cinema, veterinary surgery, doctors and a wide range of sports and social clubs.